Graph-ICS/Graph-ICS/readme.md

 ## 6. Install and Build ITK

 6.1.
+Create an

+Create a folder "lib" with a subfolder "bin" in "D:" (you can also install create a folder "lib" somewhere else, but you have to change some lines in the CMake textfile later and **pay attention to the paths which are used as a example in this installation guide, you have to changed them to your path where you have created your lib folder**)
+Note: Don't choose a path which is too long because you might get in trouble due to the restriction CMake has on the length of the path variables

+6.1.
 Create a folder "lib" in D: (you can also install create a folder "lib" somewhere else, but you have to change some lines in the CMake textfile later and **pay attention to the paths which are used as a example in this installation guide, you have to changed them to your path where you have created your lib folder**)
 Note: Don't choose a path which is too long because you might get in trouble due to the restriction CMake has on the length of the path variables

 6.2.
-In D:\lib create a subfolder “ITK” with a subfolder “bin” so that the path looks like this: D:\lib\ITK\bin 6.3.
+In D:\lib create a subfolder “ITK” with a subfolder “bin” so that the path looks like this: D:\lib\ITK\bin

+6.3.
 Go to https://github.com/InsightSoftwareConsortium/ITK

 - Go to branches
 - Select the branch “release”.
 On the right click on "Clone or download", then click "Download ZIP"
-- Move the Zip file to the ITK folder
+- Move the Zip file to an installation folder for ITK.
+We propose: "D:\lib\ITK".
+You need to create it in advance.
+  Note: xxx
 - Right-click the Zip file and select unzip it here, so it will be a folder “ITK-release” created, this will be the source folder.

 6.4.
 Open CMake GUI

 - On “Where is the source code” set the path to the unzipped “ITK-release” folder.
-- On “Where to build the binaries” set the path to the bin folder you created before.
+- On “Where to build the binaries” set the path to the "bin" folder you created before.
 <center>
 	<img src="doc/Readme_Installation/Installation10.PNG" />
 </center>